andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

 Currently, I'm using HomeAssistant to monitor the sensors via MQTT, then handle any events via it's built-in automations tools.
 My next step is to create a standalone service can be given arm status levels (i.e. disarmed, perimeter only armed, fully armed), then monitors the sensors and acts according to its armed status.

 How it works
+===

+The source code is available [on GitHub](https://github.com/andrew-chang-dewitt/rpi-security-gpio2mqtt), along with documentation on wiring sensor circuitry, installing the software, & running the application, but I'll give a quick run-down of how it works here.

+Sensor wiring
 ---

-The source code is available [on GitHub](https://github.com/andrew-chang-dewitt/rpi-security-gpio2mqtt), along with documentation on wiring sensor circuitry, installing the software, & running the application, but I'll give a quick run-down of how it works here.

-### Sensor wiring

 I'm using two types of sensors for now: Form A (Normally Open, SPST) reed switches & HC-SR501 PIR motion sensors.
 Each one has fairly different wiring requirements, so I'll break it into two parts.

-#### 1. PIR motion sensor
+### 1. PIR motion sensor

 ![PIR motion sensor wiring diagram](https://raw.githubusercontent.com/andrew-chang-dewitt/rpi-security-gpio2mqtt/master/documentation/MotionSensor.png)

 The HC-SR501 PIR has 3 pins & is fairly simple to hook up.
 Simply put, you just need to run a jumper from a +5V power pin (# 2 or 4) to the PIR-VCC pin, then from PIR-GND to any one of the ground pins (#s 6, 9, 14, 20, 25, 30, 34, or 39), & lastly one more from the PIR-OUT to any one of the non power or ground pins (make sure to take note of which pin for configuration).

-#### 2. Form A reed switch
+### 2. Form A reed switch

 ![Form A reed switch wiring diagram](https://raw.githubusercontent.com/andrew-chang-dewitt/rpi-security-gpio2mqtt/master/documentation/ReedSwitch.png)

 A normally open single pole, single throw reed switch is a only a little more complex than wiring a PIR sensor.
 A resistor is needed to protect the Pi from any possible shorts (but wiring a hardware pull-down or pull-up circuit is not required as the Pi's software version on the Broadcom chip is used instead).
 To wire this sensor, connect the 3.3 Volt pin (# 1) to a lead on a resistor (anything from 1k to 5k Ohms should work), then connect the other lead to a lead on the Reed Switch.
 Lastly, connect the other Reed Switch lead to any open GPIO pin.

-### Docker stuff
+Docker stuff
+---

-The [Dockerfile](https://github.com/andrew-chang-dewitt/rpi-security-gpio2mqtt/blob/master/Dockerfile) is fairly straightforward, with only a couples item of interest:
+The [Dockerfile](https://github.com/andrew-chang-dewitt/rpi-security-gpio2mqtt/blob/master/Dockerfile) is fairly straightforward, with only a couple items of interest:

 1. Because building on a Pi Zero is so slow, I've set it up to use QEMU to allow it to be built on an x86 machine while targeting an ARM processor.
 This is achieved by a `post_checkout` Docker hook that downloads QEMU's ARM release, then unpacks the tarball & moves it so that the Dockerfile can copy it on `docker run`.
 2. While the user configuration file, `configuration.yaml`, is copied on `docker run`, the recommended run command includes setting up a Docker volume that allows the user to  replace it with their own & edit it without having to rebuild the entire image.

-### GPIO Listening
+Sensor handling
+---

 Coding this part was where things get interesting (although, I actually hadn't used a soldering iron or built any circuits in years, so wiring the sensors was pretty fun for me).
 I built the application as a set of independent, functional (mostly functional, that is, two are just wrappers on the imperative GPIO & MQTT libraries used) modules all wired together in one imperative Application class.

 Listening to the GPIO pins starts with [`RPi.GPIO`](https://pypi.org/project/RPi.GPIO/).
 Using it involves a bit of a setup process & that process depends on knowing what pins you're using & if they need any special properties (i.e. a software pull-up or pull-down circuit).
-To avoid making a mess of the application, I separated the config concerns from setting up the GPIO pins by creating a wrapper class that dynamically handles the setup process using a given list of sensors.
+To avoid making a mess of the application, I separated the config concerns from setting up the GPIO pins by creating a wrapper class around RPi.GPIO that dynamically handles the setup process using a given list of sensors.

 ```python
 # gpio.py